lilanpei/NMT/README.md

 ## 3. Data Pre-Processing
 ### 1) Segmentation:
 Here we use a Java implementation tool - Stanford Word Segmenter to preform tokenization on the raw dataset[2](*available from [https://nlp.stanford.edu/software/segmenter.html#Download](https://nlp.stanford.edu/software/segmenter.html#Download)*).
-For English, the segmenter will split the punctuation and separate some affixes like possessives.
+For English, the segmenter splits the punctuation and separates some affixes like possessives.
-For Chinese, consider it is standardly written without spaces between words, the segmenter will split texts into a sequence of words, defined according to some word segmentation standard.
+For Chinese, which is standardly written without spaces between words, the segmenter splits texts into a sequence of words according to some word segmentation standard.
 ### 2) Normalization:
 For Chinese, covert to lowercase for exotic words, trim and remove non-letter characters.
 For English, Turn the text from Unicode to plain ASCII, covert to lowercase, trim and remove non-letter characters, then as the target language we add a start and an end token to the sentence so that the model knows when to start and stop predicting.